SheriB7/EmployeeTracker/README.md

 ## Test

 A demonstration will be done to show how employees, roles and departments are organized in a table.
-Owner will be able to add role, department and employee.
+Owner will be able to add role, employee and department.